Museum of Enlightenment and Research Center

-for her empire.
-Mineralogy was of particular interest to her because of the potential it held for mining and exploiting raw
+Maria Theresa was not a passionate collector.
+Yet, as a ruler she recognized the practical importance of the natural sciences for her empire.
+Mineralogy was of particular interest to her because of the potential it held for mining and exploiting raw materials in the lands belonging to the empire.

 It was Maria Theresa who brought the famous mineralogist Ignaz von Born to Vienna.
 Born, who had developed a new method of extracting precious metals, was tasked with classifying and expanding the collections.
 To this end he had minerals from many different regions sent to Vienna, where they were added to the collection.
 Under the leadership of Ignaz von Born the cabinet of natural history quickly developed into a center of practical research.